Gronis/OpenEcs/README.md

 //                     because variable is copied

 ```
 Accessing a component which does not exist on a specified entity will trigger a runtime assertion.
-To check if an entitiy has a specified component, use the "has" function.
+To check if an entity has a specified component, use the "has" function.

 ```cpp
 Entity entity = entities.create();